-Expansion of the non-stainless-steel circle hook requirement throughout the extent of the Council's jurisdiction (Alternative 2) could reduce discard mortality for species in the snapper grouper complex.
+Requiring use of non-offset, non-stainless-steel circle hooks throughout the extent of the Council's jurisdiction (Sub-Alt.
+2b) could reduce discard mortality for species in the snapper grouper complex.
 However, this requirement could negatively affect the yellowtail snapper stock.
 The yellowtail snapper fishery in southern Florida is prosecuted in such a way that results in small circle hooks being swallowed by fish or snagged in the fish's gut, thus increasing discard mortality.